What Should I Expect from My First Online Therapy Session?

 Some insurance plans or types of therapy last for a limited number of sessions.
 Talk with your therapist about how many sessions you’ll have together and how your treatment goals fit into that framework.

-Will everything I tell my therapist be confidential?
+Will everything I tell my therapist to be confidential?

 For the most part, what you say in your therapy session will stay between you and your therapist.
 There are a few exceptions to this that your therapist will review with you before getting started.
 If they miss this step or you want to review this information at any point, definitely bring it up.